 - Bon Odori — Obon Dance Festivals.
 Bon Odori (盆踊り) is a must-see celebration welcoming the spirits of ancestors.
 You’ll find throngs of revelers and dancers in traditional garb in the streets moving to the beat of taiko drums.
 The dances vary by region and make for a lively evening of entertainment.

-The most popular of these is Gujo Odori (郡上おどり) in Gifu prefecture.
+The most popular of these bon odori festivals is Gujō Odori (郡上おどり) in Gifu prefecture.
 The festival is centered around a small group of performers.
 They sit on a raised platform in the middle of the town.

-You’ll get to witness 10 traditional Odori dances as the party shifts throughout the town from 8 pm until daybreak.
+You’ll get to witness 10 traditional odori dances as the party shifts throughout the town from eight pm until daybreak.
 It’s a truly exciting spectacle.

 Learn about Japan with Go Go Nihon